cocotb/cocotb/documentation/source/simulator_support.rst

 ModelSim DE and SE (and Questa, of course) support the :term:`FLI`.

 In order to start ModelSim or Questa with the graphical interface and for the simulator to remain active after the tests have completed, set :make:var:`GUI=1`.

 If you have previously launched a test without this setting, you might have to delete the :make:var:`SIM_BUILD` directory (``sim_build`` by default) to get the correct behavior.

-If you have previously launched a test without this setting, you might have to delete the :make:var:`SIM_BUILD` directory (``sim_build`` by default) to get the correct behavior.